roblox-ts/vscode-roblox-ts/README.md

 ## Release Notes

+### 0.2.1
+- Open Output should now work on most files.

 ### 0.2.0
 - Added setting to remove deprecated members from intellisense (enabled by default.)
 - Property declarations with the @hidden JSDoc tag are removed from intellisense.